-The overlay categories are treated as separate "Contests within a Contest" and have their own awards and score listings.
-Entrants are scored and ranked in their regular categories and then again in the overlay category.
-Because of the visibility There are separate awards available for each.
+The Overlay categories are treated as separate "Contests within a Contest" and have their own awards and score listings.
+Overlay category entrants are scored and ranked in the traditional category and then again in the overlay category.
+Separate awards are available for the overlay categories.

-The overlay categories are only for single operator and single operator assisted entrants.
+The overlay categories are only for single operator entrants.
 Multi-op entries are not eligible for the overlay categories.

 To enter the overlay category, you MUST include the CATEGORY-OVERLAY: line in the header of your log file.
-Use CATEGORY-OVERLAY: TB-WIRES or CATEGORY-OVERLAY: ROOKIE.
+Use CATEGORY-OVERLAY: CLASSIC, CATEGORY-OVERLAY: TB-WIRES or CATEGORY-OVERLAY: ROOKIE.